 Now, don't get Paleo confused with grain free.
 There are many grain free cereals popping up.
 However, most of them contain legumes/beans so they aren't technically Paleo.
 That doesn't mean they aren't healthier, but they do not fit the true definition of "Paleo".

-Lovebird's cereal is basically Paleo cheerios - crunchy little donut-shaped cereal made with Paleo ingredients, low in sugar and delicious.
+Lovebird's cereal is basically Paleo cheerios - crunchy little donut-shaped cereal made with Paleo ingredients, low in sugar, crunchy and delicious.

 This grain free cereal is made with: cassava flour, collagen, coconut flour, coconut oil, sweet potato flour and sea salt.
 The cinnamon and honey flavors have a few extra ingredients.
 But, as you can see, the recipe list is top notch!